 In 2002, the ABA changed the caption to the corresponding Model Rule to clarify that the Rule applies not only to a lawyer moving from government service to private practice (and vice versa), but also to a lawyer moving from one government agency to another.

 In 2002, the ABA amended Model Rule 1.11 to clarify that a lawyer who formerly served as a public officer or government employee is subject only to Rule 1.11 and not to Rule 1.9.
 Prior to this revision, there was a disagreement as to whether an individual lawyer who has served as a government official or employee was subject to Rule 1.9 regarding obligations to former clients or whether their obligations under Rule 1.11(a) were exclusive.
 The ABA decided that representation adverse to a former government client is better determined under Rule 1.11(a), which also addresses representation in connection with any other matter in which the lawyer previously participated personally and substantially as a public officer or employee.
 In order not to inhibit transfer of employment to and from the government, the ABA believed that disqualification resulting from representation adverse to the former government client should be limited to particular matters in which the lawyer participated personally and substantially, which is also the standard for determining disqualification resulting from prior participation as a public officer or employee.
 The ABA addressed the meaning of the term “matter” in new Comment 10.
-See ABA Ethics 2000 Commission Revision Notes to Model Rule 1.11 (2002).
+See ABA Ethics 2000 Commission Revision Notes to Model Rule 1.11 (2013).

 In paragraph (a)(1), the ABA further clarified that a former government lawyer is subject to Rule 1.9(c) regarding the confidentiality of information relating to the former representation of a government client.
 See id.